-- B58.
+- B62.
 Prior to commencement of construction the Applicant must: - (a) update the Fire Safety Study (FSS) Report prepared by ACOR Consultant (WA) Pty Ltd, dated 20 July 2020 (revision R3) in accordance with the Fire Safety in Waste Facilities Guideline (FRNSW, 2020).
-The updated FSS report must include: - (i) details of the proposed automatic sprinkler system layout; - (ii) evidence of the hydraulic calculations for the sprinkler and hydrant systems; and - (iii) details of existing fire protection equipment and proposed additional equipment and systems. - (b) prepare a fire engineering brief questionnaire (FEBQ) to the satisfaction of Fire and Rescue NSW (FRNSW), which includes details of the fire safety system described in the FSS. - B59.
-Prior to operation, the Applicant must implement all actions, recommendations and fire safety measures specified in the FSS and FEBQ. - B60.
+The updated FSS report must include: - (i) details of the proposed automatic sprinkler system layout; - (ii) evidence of the hydraulic calculations for the sprinkler and hydrant systems; and - (iii) details of existing fire protection equipment and proposed additional equipment and systems. - (b) prepare a fire engineering brief questionnaire (FEBQ) to the satisfaction of Fire and Rescue NSW (FRNSW), which includes details of the fire safety system described in the FSS. - B63.
+Prior to operation, the Applicant must implement all actions, recommendations and fire safety measures specified in the FSS and FEBQ. - B64.
 Prior to the commencement of operation, the Applicant must prepare an Emergency Plan for the development.
-The Emergency Plan must form part of an OEMP in accordance with Condition C5 and must: - (a) be prepared by a suitably qualified person(s); and - (b) be prepared in accordance with AS 3745-2010 Planning for emergencies in facilities.
+The Emergency Plan must form part of an OEMP in accordance with Condition C5 and must: - (a) be prepared by a suitably qualified person(s); - (b) be prepared in accordance with AS 3745-2010 Planning for emergencies in facilities; and - (c) include a plan to manage operations on days of high or catastrophic fire danger in consultation with Rural Fire Service.